bhays/gravity-forms-highrise-crm/readme.md

 5. Navigate to Forms->Highrise CRM to setup feeds for the desired forms

 ## Changelog

+### 1.2
+* Added filter for pre-Highrise submission allowing you to modify any data before it's sent.
+Use the filter `gf_highrise_crm_pre_submission`
+* Ability to add contact to a Group

 ### 1.1
 * Make note optional on Highrise submission, allow for customization